How to avoid razor burn?

 2. Trim your beard

 Always check how long your beard is before you start shaving.
 We recommend you trim your beard beforehand.
-Shaving your long beard hairs with an electric shaver may hurt or cause skin irritation.
-Don't you have a trimmer?
+Shaving your long beard hair with an electric shaver may hurt or cause skin irritation.
+Don't have a trimmer?
 It also helps to carefully shorten your beard with small scissors.